 How much will He reveal?

 In the Old Testament, the verses referring to Pharaoh and Moses were translated incorrectly.
 Time and again the current version of the Bible states that God hardened Pharaoh’s heart against the words of Moses.
-Joseph Smith, in the JST (Joseph Smith Translation of the Bible) corrects all these verses to state that it was Pharaoh who hardened his own heart, not God.
+Joseph Smith, in the JST (Joseph Smith Translation of the Bible) corrects all these verses to state that it was not God who hardened Pharaoh’s heart, but Pharaoh, himself.

 God does not violate anyone’s agency.
-We choose whether we will believe something or not.
+We choose whether or not we will believe something.
 When we choose to believe the word of God the scriptures refer to us having a softened heart.
 When we choose to refute or fight against what we are told by our choosing to not believe, the scriptures refer to us as having hardened our hearts.
 Why is that?

 Verse 10 tells us what happens to us spiritually when we choose to believe or disbelieve knowledge given us from God.